FailAcademy/learning/adp-vancouver/_lessons/week-02/02-web-servers-express.md

 Please review the [Express documentation](http://expressjs.com/) in preparation for this lesson.

-Set up Chrome's developer tools Network tb to help us debug our application:
+Set up Chrome's developer tools to help us debug our application:
-Make sure you have the following 6 columns visible:
+Make sure you have the following 6 columns visible in the network tab of Chrome's dev tools:

 | Name | Method | Status | Type | Size | Time |
 | ---- | :----- | :----- | :--- | :--- | :--- |